Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 If no partitions are found that meet all three conditions, then the search is started over, but this time skipping the "is active" check.
 If this fails again, absolute sector 0 of the device is checked (to see if the device doesn't have partitions but holds a valid FAT filesystem) as a last resort before leaving the drive unmapped.

-Note that in order to speed up the botting procedure, only the first 9 partitions of each device are scanned during this procedure; consequently, [FDISK](#35-the-built-in-partitioning-tool) allows to change the "active" flag on these first 9 partitions only.
+Note that in order to speed up the booting procedure, only the first 9 partitions of each device are scanned during this procedure; consequently, FDISK (see _[3.5.
+The built-in partitioning tool](#35-the-built-in-partitioning-tool)_) allows changing the "active" flag on these first 9 partitions only.

 After the automatic mapping is finished, the boot procedure will continue with the following steps: